foqueiroz/arcdocs.github.io/book/software/applications/schrodinger.md

 ## Description

-The [Schrodinger suite](https://www.schrodinger.com/platform), developed by [Schrodinger Inc](https://www.schrodinger.com/), is computational chemistry programme with a number of different tools for evaluating compounds in silico, with experimental accuracy on properties such as binding affinity and solubility.
+The [Schrodinger suite](https://www.schrodinger.com/platform), developed by [Schrodinger Inc](https://www.schrodinger.com/), is a computational chemistry program with a number of different tools for evaluating compounds in silico, with experimental accuracy on properties such as binding affinity and solubility.

 ## Licensing